 On-Ear Volume and Mute

 Analog Mic Headsets For Mac : 4-PoleMore recently, Apple standardized on a single 4-Conductor 1/8th inch plug for earbuds and headsets with integrated microphones.
 This occured both on desktop Macintosh and MacBook laptops - along with iPads and iPhones.
 The PC and cell-phone world saw the appeal of this and many manufacturers are now delivering Apple compatible TRRS 4-Pole headsets with mic that use a single 4-pole plug that work the same with either Mac's or PC's.

 Many older Macs used 'Microphone Level' rather than 'Line Level' input voltages in their audio jacks.
-The standard 1/8th inch plug looked the same, but many Analog headsets with microphones and webcams with a separate cable for it's built-in mic simply did not work on a Macintosh because they failed to deliver adequate volatge to the audio in port for the microphone to produce an audible level of sound.
+The standard 1/8th inch plug looked the same, but many PC analog headsets with microphones with 2 separate plugs, one for it's built-in mic simply did not work on a Macintosh.
+They failed to deliver adequate volatge to the audio in port for the microphone to produce an audible level of sound.